daneden/daneden.me/src/pages/portfolio.md

 components that power Facebook’s Ads and Business products, serving millions of Facebook Ads customers and thousands of Facebook engineers and designers.

+In late 2018–early 2019, our team worked closely with Facebook’s primary revenue-impacting product, Ads Manager, to help them [redesign the product](https://www.facebook.com/business/news/improving-ads-manager-and-business-manager) in the pursuit of increased advertiser efficiency and customer value.
+This work was the first result of a coordinated effort to create a more cohesive advertising and marketing experience across all of Facebook’s business tools.
+More about this work can be found on the [Facebook Business website](https://www.facebook.com/business/m/one-sheeters/DesigningBetterAdvertiserExperiences).

-I previously worked on Facebook's Brand Measurement team, devoting my time to creating new ways to measure and report ad effectiveness as it pertains to brand advertising.
+Before working on the Ads and Business Design System I worked as a Product Designer on Facebook's Brand Measurement team, devoting my time to creating new ways to measure and report ad effectiveness as it pertains to brand advertising.

 My first project at Facebook was [Split Testing](https://www.facebook.com/business/news/optimize-your-ads-with-split-testing?pnref=story),